bup/bup/Documentation/bup-config.5.md

 pack.packSizeLimit
 :   Limits the maximum pack size (see `git-config`(1)) when writing
     pack files (e.g. via `bup save`).
-A value set in the destination repository (which may be remote) takes precedence followed by a value set in the local repository (where the index is).
+This setting is relevant when set in the destination repository (which may be remote).
 The default value is 1e9 bytes, i.e. about 0.93 GiB, and `bup` may exceed this limit by a chunk.
 However, setting it to e.g. "2g" (2 GiB) will still mean that all objects in the pack can be addressed